pedestrian-dynamics-HM/vadere/README.md

 3. Start the Application: After building the application, you can start Vadere by running `java -jar VadereGui/target/vadere.jar`.
 4. (If you only want to use the Postvisualization-Tool you can do so by running `java -jar VadereGui/target/postvis.jar`).

-### Use Pre-Shipped Examples
+### Run Built-In Examples

-With the following steps, you can run a simulation with one of the pre-shipped examples from [VadereModelTests](VadereModelTests):
+With the following steps, you can run a simulation with one of the built-in examples from [VadereModelTests](VadereModelTests):

 - start Vadere
 - *Project* > *Open*